 Green Infrastructure at the TCPA

 The TCPA has been promoting the inclusion of green spaces in urban areas for over 100 years, as a core principle of the original Garden City movement.
 Now, the TCPA manages the Green Infrastructure Partnership, a network of over, 2000 members which shares information about the latest green infrastructure policies and project across the UK.
-The TCPA also works on a number of projects on green infrastructure including the EU funded PERFECT project which aims to improve green infrastructure policy across Europe by promoting the multiple benefits that green infrastructure can provide.
+The TCPA’s work on long-term stewardship is also helping to ensure that green infrastructure continues to deliver benefits for people and the planet.

 Join the Green Infrastructure Partnership (GIP)